 The J-Tech Digital V628X is a uniquely designed vertical mouse that has a large base attached to the bottom of the mouse and has a different look than the Anker Vertical Mouse or the Logitech MX Vertical.
 While it's designed to have an adjustable angle, unfortunately, we found the adjustments didn't work well.
 See our recommendations for the best wired mouse or the best mouse overall.

 The Anker Wireless Vertical Mouse is better than the J-Tech Digital V628X.
-The Anker feels much better built, is much lighter, is more comfortable, and has a much more consistent sensor.
-On the other hand, the V628X has companion software and a more adjustable CPI range.
-Neither mouse is recommended for small hands.
+The Anker feels much better built, is much lighter, more comfortable, and has a much more consistent sensor.
+On the other hand, the J-Tech has companion software and a more adjustable CPI range.
+Neither mouse is great for small hands.

 The J-Tech Digital V628X and the Razer DeathAdder V2 are two very differently designed mice.
-While the J-Tech Digital has a very unique vertical shape that is designed for extended office use, the DeathAdder V2 has a more standard, straight-forward shape that is designed for FPS gaming.
-Overall, the Razer performs much better, but users looking for a unique vertical design will likely be more interested in the V628X.
+While the J-Tech has a unique vertical shape designed for extended office use, the Razer has a more standard, straight-forward shape designed for FPS gaming.
+Overall, the Razer performs much better, but users looking for a unique vertical design will likely be more interested in the J-Tech.